Frequently Asked Questions

 The basic schedule is going to look like this:

-• Sat — Feats of Strength qualifiers.
+- Sat — The Feats of Strength.
+It's a qualifier event.
+All day.
 Must attend to race on Sunday.

 This isn’t a question, it’s a statement

 People who are racist, sexist, homophobic or transphobic are hereby invited to fuck all the way off.
 SSCXWC26Bham will be a safe space for anyone who wishes to attend, except for those persons just mentioned, and we will take action to ensure it remains so.
 Keep it to yourself if you suck; or better yet, don’t even bother showing up.
-And if you have a USAC (or UCI) license, good for you but we don’t care, alright bud?
-We’re glad you’ve joined us, but that currency is no good here.
+And if you have a USAC (or UCI) license, good for you but we don’t care, mkay?
+We’re legitimately glad that you’ve joined us, but that currency is no good here.
+Showing up in your worldtour kit with the sleeves cut off is pretty savage tho.

 Still have questions?
 We're here to help!